 For more than fifty years, the Quebec Labrador Foundation has focused on communities and stewardship.
 We have led the way, in projects and exchanges that concentrate on the people as well as nature.

 Our Alumni network of over 5000 conservation professionals from around the world are our unique assest.
 Unlike other conservation organizations we are able to match projects to local experts.

 QLF Global’s vision is to enable and empower conservation leaders across the the world, enriching and sustaining communities from Newfoundland to Vietnam.

-Photo: (Top) The Empty Quarter (Rub al Khali), Arabian Peninsula, Oman.
+Photo: (Top of Page) The Empty Quarter (Rub al Khali), Arabian Peninsula, Oman.
 The coast of this peninsula is a sea turtle nesting beach.
 Photograph by Beth Alling.